 There are two forms of Pancreatitis– acute and chronic as described by Medline.

 Acute Pancreatitis lasts for short periods of time and then resolves.
 The severity can range from mild to life-threatening, so it is important to take symptoms very seriously.
 Symptoms include: swollen or tender abdomen, abdominal pain that radiates to the back (often exacerbated by eating fatty foods), vomiting, nausea, increased heart rate, and fever.

 Most acute pancreatitis cases achieve a full recovery but in more severe instances, there can be permanent damage to tissues, infections, and even cyst formation.

-Chronic Pancreatitis is the form that does not heal or improve.
+Chronic Pancreatitis is a form that does not heal or improve.
 It is a long-lasting inflammation that continues after the acute stage.
-Eventually it inhibits a person’s ability to digest food and make pancreatic hormones.
+Eventually, it inhibits a person’s ability to digest food and make pancreatic hormones.
 It also causes chronic pain in the abdomen and lower back.

 Individuals with Chronic Pancreatitis often lose weight, even when their appetite and eating habits are normal, because the body does not secrete enough pancreatic enzymes to digest food properly.
 Therefore they are unable to absorb nutrients, leading to malnutrition.

 Heavy drinking is a primary cause of Chronic Pancreatitis and is one of the most severe long-term effects of alcoholism.
 In fact, those heavy drinkers who are diagnosed with CP are typically unable to stop on their own.
 Most physicians will recommend an alcohol treatment program to help the patient into recovery, in order to slow the damage to the Pancreas.